Going to court

 There are fees for applying to court, which you will be responsible for.
 Information about current fees, including information about fee reductions or exemptions, can be found at the family law courts’ websites:

 As well as court filing fees, you will also be responsible for legal practitioner’s fees unless you are self-represented.
 Seek advice from your legal adviser about costs of going to court.

 Case Study 1: Going to court for a divorce

 An and Linh are married and do not have any children.
 They have decided to divorce.
 Linh finds that the Federal Circuit and Family Court of Australia website has lots of information about the process.
 After being separated for 12 months An and Linh decide that they want to make a joint application for their divorce.
 They are able to do this online.

 An and Linh have also been able to work out between themselves how they would like their property divided.
 An uses the Federal Circuit and Family Court of Australia website which guides him through the process of applying for consent orders to formalise their agreement.

 Case Study 2: Making an application to court about children

 Jessica and Matthew are living together and have three children.
 Their relationship breaks down and they want to make arrangements for the care of their children.
 Jessica and Matthew arrange Family Dispute Resolution and try to come to an agreement.
 Unfortunately, Family Dispute Resolution is not successful.
 Their Family Dispute Resolution practitioner provides them with a certificate to say that they have attempted to resolve their matter.

-Jessica wants to make an application to the Federal Circuit Court for parenting orders.
-She finds that the Federal Circuit Court website has information to guide her through this process.
+Jessica wants to make an application to the Federal Circuit and Family Court of Australia for parenting orders.
+She finds that the Federal Circuit and Family Court of Australia website has information to guide her through this process.
 She is able to file an application and start the court process.

 Try mediation or Family Dispute Resolution before going to court.